9 Extremely Subtle Signs You Have Too Much Inflammation In Your Body

 Inflammation can be caused by too little sleep, as well as too much sleep.
 So, if you're falling short of or exceeding the recommended seven to nine hours of sleep per night, there's a good chance you have inflammation in your body.

-Do you have a bunch of aches and pains, that keep coming back?
-"Experiencing pain on a regular basis is a big indicator [of inflammation]," Cheryl Myers, RN, BA, chief of education and scientific affairs for Terry Naturally®, tells Bustle.
+Do you have aches and pains that keep coming back?
+"Experiencing pain on a regular basis is a big indicator [of inflammation]," Cheryl Myers, RN, BA, chief of education and scientific affairs for Terry Naturally, tells Bustle.
 "If you are not in pain, but have pain at the end of your range of motion (like rotating your shoulders back or touching your toes), that is associated with inflammation."

-3. Gut Issues
+3. You're Experiencing Digestive Issues

-While we all have the occasional bout of diarrhea or moment of gassiness, ongoing symptoms like these should tip you of to inflammation in the body.
+While we all have the occasional bout of diarrhea or moment of gassiness, ongoing symptoms like these could be a sign of chronic inflammation — but especially in the gut.

 "Inflammation in the gut can cause bloating, loose stools, urgency, and cramping," Myers says.
-And all of that could be a sign of a food allergy, or something like irritable bowel syndrome (IBS), Crohn's disease, or another inflammation-causing issue in your gut.
+And it could be due to a food allergy, or something like irritable bowel syndrome (IBS), Crohn's disease, or another inflammation-causing issue in your gut.

-4. Swollen Lymph Nodes
+4. Your Lymph Nodes Are Swollen

 "Lymph nodes are 'hubs' for the immune system," Jessica DeLuise, MHS, PAC, founder of Eat Your Way to Wellness, LLC, tells Bustle.
 "We often notice enlarged nodes in our neck when we have a cold or sore throat.
 That is a good thing.
-It means our immune system recognizes and is addressing the current issue," whether it be a bacterial or viral infection.
+It means [the] immune system recognizes and is addressing the current issue," such as a bacterial or viral infection.

-Your lymph nodes swell up as your body fights off the infection, and go back down once you're well again.
-If your lymph nodes are always inflamed, however, or they hurt, definitely let your doctor know, as it could be a sign of a more chronic illness.
+Your lymph nodes will swell as your body fights off the infection, and then go back down once you're well again.
+If your lymph nodes are always inflamed, however, or if they hurt, definitely let your doctor know as it could be a sign of a chronic illness or other underlying issue.

 "Inflammation is the body's way of fighting off something foreign and protecting itself, and can occur for a variety of reasons," Viola says.
 "We're all probably most familiar with the type of inflammation that results from a bump or bruise, but inflammation also occurs when we are exposed to chemicals, pesticides ... or foods that we may be sensitive or allergic to.
 Lack of sleep and stress also lead to inflammation in the body."

-Many people with internal inflammation suffer from eczema, acne breakouts, and dry skin, among other issues.
-This is often the body's way of telling something's "off" internally, so don't brush if off as NBD.
+Many people with internal inflammation suffer from eczema, for example, acne breakouts, or even dry skin.
+This can be the body's way of telling you something's "off" internally, so don't brush if off.
 Let your doctor look into other possible causes of skin issues and breakouts, such as digestive health issues.

-7. Brain Fog
+7. You're Struggling With Brain Fog

-For example, "brain fog and the inability to think clearly can also occur, and can range from subtle, where you're just not feeling right but can't put your finger on it, to severe, where you completely forget what you're saying without being distracted, or are searching for words to complete your sentence," Viola says.
+For example, "brain fog and the inability to think clearly can also occur," Viola says, "and can range from subtle, where you're just not feeling right but can't put your finger on it, to severe, where you completely forget what you're saying without being distracted, or are searching for words to complete your sentence."

 "Food is the easiest and least expensive way to control inflammation," Viola says.
-Fast foods, convenience foods, restaurant foods, and anything highly processed leads to elevated levels of inflammation in the body, and when this is coupled with a diet low in fruits and vegetables, nutrient deficiencies can result, leading to more inflammation."
+"Fast foods, convenience foods, restaurant foods, and anything highly processed leads to elevated levels of inflammation in the body, and when this is coupled with a diet low in fruits and vegetables, nutrient deficiencies can result, leading to more inflammation."
 So start there, by adding more nutritious foods to your day, and see if inflammation symptoms improve.